14.9. Checking algorithm “SamplingTest

 QualityCriterion

 Predefined name.
 This key indicates the quality criterion, minimized to find the optimal state estimate.
 The default is the usual data assimilation criterion named “DA”, the augmented weighted least squares.
-The possible criteria has to be in the following list, where the equivalent names are indicated by the sign “<=>”: [“AugmentedWeightedLeastSquares” <=> “AWLS” <=> “DA”, “WeightedLeastSquares” <=> “WLS”, “LeastSquares” <=> “LS” <=> “L2”, “AbsoluteValue” <=> “L1”, “MaximumError” <=> “ME” <=> “Linf”].
+The possible criterion has to be in the following list, where the equivalent names are indicated by the sign “<=>”: [“AugmentedWeightedLeastSquares” <=> “AWLS” <=> “DA”, “WeightedLeastSquares” <=> “WLS”, “LeastSquares” <=> “LS” <=> “L2”, “AbsoluteValue” <=> “L1”, “MaximumError” <=> “ME” <=> “Linf”].
+See the section for Going further in the state estimation by optimization methods to have a detailed definition of these quality criteria.

 Example: {"QualityCriterion":"DA"}